wladmis/xext-rexsec/README.rst

                  Check ``Xorg.${DISPLAY#:}.log`` if you really need to add them.

-SharedSelections A colon-separated list of shared selections.            *None*

-                 The same as SharedProps, but for selections.
-                 Do not confuse this with primary selection and clipboard as altsec handles them separately.

 Strict           If false, a UID-based separation is used instead of     ``True``
                  client-based.